MusicPlayerDaemon/MPD/doc/protocol.rst

 .. note:: Since :program:`MPD` 0.24 stickers can also be attached to playlists, some tag types, and :ref:`filter expressions <filter_syntax>`.
-  The following tag types are alloed: Title, Album, Artist, AlbumArtist, Genre, Composer, Performer, Conductor, Work, Ensable, Location, and Label.
+  The following tag types are allowed: Title, Album, Artist, AlbumArtist, Genre, Composer, Performer, Conductor, Work, Ensemble, Location, and Label.

 .. list-table:: Sticker addressing
    :widths: 10 45 45